Brad Templeton Home

 (It should be noted that good fusion is done considering the raw data from all sensors; you don't just decide that the radar data has an object and the vision data does not.
 Nonetheless many items will appear much more clearly in one set of sensor data than another.)

-Both cameras and LIDAR can be used for localization.
+Both cameras and LIDAR can be used for localization (figuring out where you are on the map.)
 LIDAR again has the advantage of being independent of external lighting and making use of full 3-D, but the challenges of doing localization with a camera are less than doing full object perception with one.

 The localization process starts by using tools like GPS, inertial motion detection and wheel encoders to figure out roughly where you are, and then looking at the scene and comparing it to known maps and images of the area to figure out exactly where you are.
 The GPS and other tools are not nearly good enough to drive (and GPS fails in many areas) but advanced localization is well up to the job.

 Both technologies have advantages and disadvantages, so which is the right choice?

 Robocars are barely commercial yet, and won't be in real production until 2020 or later, according to the optimistic projections.
 The right question is actually which technology you can reliably bet will be best in the future.